gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 &nbsp;

-It&#8217;s not much yet &#8211; but it&#8217;s a start!
+It's not much yet - but it's a start!

 &nbsp;

 # Configuration

-It&#8217;s not the easiest thing to do, since all the setup is done in configuration files.
+It's not the easiest thing to do, since all the setup is done in configuration files.
 Luckily there exists a bunch of great documentation on the web.

 My strategy for learning the configuration was to download the demo site and just changing the configuration to fit my data.